 - Boat storage for a fleet of small sailboats, rowboats, kayaks, and SUPs on the main level, just steps from the water’s edge.

 These plans were officially greenlighted in 2017, when the Wareham Board of Selectmen signed a 99-year lease of the bathhouse to the Coalition and Gov. Charlie Baker signed the town’s plans into law.
-Construction on the Onset Bathhouse is expected to begin after Labor Day 2018, with a goal to bring the Onset Bay Center to life in time for summer 2019.
+Construction on the Onset Bathhouse is expected to begin in fall 2018, with a goal to bring the Onset Bay Center to life in time for summer 2019.